silverbluemx/SE_SoftLandingManager/README.md

 - warns if the ship is not capable of landing on the planet
 - automatically deploy parachutes if about to crash
 - (new in v2.1) lets you safety fly ships without any horizontal thruster (like helicopters) in mode3 (hover mode)
+- (new in v2.2) autodetect if using Real Orbits or playing vanilla space engineers (can be manually configured)
 - (beta feature in v2.1) autopilot with speed and altitude hold function
+- (beta feature in v2.2) space rendez-vous to an asteroid or stationary large grid in zero gravity

 ### Installation:
 - (optional but recommanded) install one or two downwards facing camera on your ship, with the proper tag in their names